RicoJia/ricojia.github.io/_posts/2017/2017-02-22-math-so3-perturbations.markdown

 \end{gather*}
 $$

-This approximation linearizes manipulation to skew matrices addition.
-To see how this is derived:
+**This approximation linearizes manipulation to skew matrices addition.**

 - Rodrigues Formula can also be written as: (**A is a rotation vector**)